T. Y. Hilton: 2012 season

-On April 27, 2012, Hilton was selected in the third round with the 92nd overall pick of the 2012 NFL Draft by the Indianapolis Colts.
+On April 27, 2012, Hilton was selected in the third round with the 92nd overall pick of the 2012 NFL draft by the Indianapolis Colts.
 He was the 13th wide receiver taken in the draft.
 In late May 2012, Hilton signed a contract with Indianapolis worth $2.6 million over four years.
 Hilton was utilized during his rookie season as a punt/kick returner and as a slot receiver for fellow rookie, quarterback Andrew Luck.
 During a Week 12 game against the Buffalo Bills, Hilton returned a punt for 75 yards and later caught an eight-yard touchdown pass.
 The two scores proved to be the difference in a 20–13 victory.

 Hilton finished his rookie year with four games reaching the 100-yard mark.
 He totaled 50 catches for 861 yards and led the team in touchdown catches with seven.
+He was named to the PFWA All-Rookie Team.
 He made his playoff debut in the Wild Card Round against the Baltimore Ravens.
 He had eight receptions for 66 yards in the 24–9 loss.